 Many veterans that receive an 80 percent VA Disability rating should actually be at a 100 percent VA Disability rating.
-Or you may be eligible for Individual Unemployability benefits.
-If you want to talk to a law firm for free about your VA Disability rating, please fill out the contact form or call toll-free (866) 232-5777.
+Others may be eligible for Individual Unemployability benefits.
+Many veterans who reach an 80 percent rating appeal or re-apply for higher ratings.

 About 80 Percent VA Disability Ratings